Aurora Hunt Aurora Hunt

 Kp vs. Magnetic Latitude

-This is where most beginners make their first mistake.
+This is where many beginners make their first mistake.
 The Earth's magnetic poles do not align perfectly with the geographic poles.
-They are tilted.
-This means your geographic latitude is much less important than your magnetic latitude.
+They are tilted and offset, so magnetic latitude matters more than ordinary map latitude.
+Two cities at similar geographic latitude can have different aurora expectations because they sit differently relative to the magnetic pole.

 Magnetic North Pole Kp 2 (Tromsø) Kp 5 (Oslo) Kp 8 (London)